 Additional Health Risks

 The American Cancer Society (ACS) states that all tobacco-like products, even e-cigarettes and smokeless cigarettes, still contain harmful chemicals even if they don’t contain tobacco.
-According to the ACS, herbal cigarettes with no tobacco produce tar, particulates, and carbon monoxide when smoked: a serious danger to your health.
+According to the ACS, herbal cigarettes with no tobacco produce tar, particulates, and carbon monoxide when smoked: a danger to your health.
 Inhaling the substances can cause respiratory irritation and damage, resulting in coughing and long-term shortness of breath.
 Long-term exposure to these chemicals via smoking will also increase your risk of developing lung diseases, cardiovascular diseases, and cancer.

 The Bottom Line